nusnlp/MFA4RE/README.md

 # EAM4RE #

-This repository contains the source code of the paper "Effective Attention Modeling for Neural Relation Extraction" published in CoNLL 2019.
+This repository contains the source code of the paper "Syntax Focused Multi-Factor Attention for Relation Extraction" published in CoNLL 2019.

 ### Datasets ###